Higher geometric sheaf theories: Modulators and localizations

 \end{corollary} \begin{proof} This follows from Lemma~\ref{propmodbase}.2 along the lines of the proof of \cite[Proposition 6.5.2.19]{luriehtt}.
 Indeed, the only part left to show is that the latter localization is cotopological.
-Therefore we have to show that whenever $f\colon X\hookrightarrow Y$ is an inclusion of $J$-sheaves which is mapped to an equivalence in $\mathrm{Sh}_{M}(\mathcal{C})$, then $f$ was an equivalence in $\mathrm{Sh}_J(\mathcal{C})$ already.
-Therefore, given such an inclusion $f$ between $J$-sheaves, it follows that all pullbacks to representables of $f$ in $\hat{\mathcal{C}}$ are inclusions which are each mapped to equivalences in $\mathrm{Sh}_{M}(\mathcal{C})$.
-That means, they are all elements of the left exact modality $\mathcal{L}$ and as such, by Lemma~\ref{propmodbase}.2, contained in $J$.
+Therefore we have to prove that whenever $f\colon X\hookrightarrow Y$ is an inclusion of $J$-sheaves which is mapped to an equivalence in $\mathrm{Sh}_{M}(\mathcal{C})$, then $f$ was an equivalence in $\mathrm{Sh}_J(\mathcal{C})$ already.
+Thus, given such an inclusion $f$ between $J$-sheaves, it follows that all pullbacks to representables of $f$ in $\hat{\mathcal{C}}$ are inclusions which are each mapped to equivalences in $\mathrm{Sh}_{M}(\mathcal{C})$.
+That means, they are all elements of the strong saturation of $M$ \cite[Definition 2.2.6]{abfjsheavesI}, and hence in particular, elements of the saturation $\mathrm{Sat}(M)$ of $M$.
+Hence, they are contained in $J$ by Lemma~\ref{propmodbase}.2.
 It follows that all pullbacks to representables of $f$ are mapped to equivalences in $\mathrm{Sh}_J(\mathcal{C})$, and hence so is $f$. \end{proof}

-While lex modulators serve well the development of general theory, they yet appear somewhat impractical for the computation of concrete examples.
-Fortunately the condition of co-filteredness is not strictly necessary for the generated modality to be left exact.
-The authors of \cite{as_soa} introduce the notion of $\Delta$-modulators, a notion of modulator which is weaker than lexness and yet generates left exact localization by way of transfinite iteration of the associated plus-construction (\cite[Theorem 3.4.16]{as_soa}).
-By definition, a modulator $M$ on $\mathcal{C}$ is a $\Delta$-modulator whenever for all $m\in M$, all higher diagonals of $m$ are contained in the modality $\mathcal{L}_{M}$ generated by $M$ (\cite[Definition 3.4.10]{as_soa}).
-Yet, this weaker condition appears somewhat inconvenient to work with as well since the modality $\mathcal{L}_M$ is in practice a less tangible notion than $M$ itself.
-We therefore introduce the following intermediate variation, essentially replacing the condition for the higher diagonals to be contained in $\mathcal{L}_M$ by the stronger condition to be locally contained in $M$ itself.